Fallowfield station (Ontario): Location

 Fallowfield station is located on the north side of Fallowfield Road (Regional Road 12) just west of its intersection with Woodroffe Avenue.
 The main station entrance faces southeast towards a short access road (Via Park Place) which connects the station to Fallowfield Road.
 On the northwest side of the station, trains call at 1 low-level side platform and two tracks bordering on agricultural lands of the Ottawa Greenbelt.
 Small paid parking lots are located to either side of the station, while to the southeast lies an OC Transpo Transitway bus rapid transit station and a large commuter park and ride parking lot.

 The station is located southwest of downtown Ottawa on the edge of a low-density residential neighbourhood.
-The closest hotels are more than 5 kilometers to the northeast near Hunt Club Road and the Ottawa Macdonald–Cartier International Airport.
+The closest hotels are more than 5 kilometres to the northeast near Hunt Club Road and the Ottawa Macdonald–Cartier International Airport.
 South of the station, on the other side of Fallowfield Road, are various fast food franchises, including a McDonald's, Tim Hortons and a Gabriel Pizza location inside a small strip mall.
-Additional food options in the area are located more than a kilometer to the west on Fallowfield Road.
+Additional food options in the area are located more than a kilometre to the west on Fallowfield Road.

-Fallowfield station is located approximately 12 kilometers to the west of the Ottawa Macdonald–Cartier International Airport.
+Fallowfield station is located approximately 12 kilometres to the west of the Ottawa Macdonald–Cartier International Airport.